wwatson4506/QNEthernet/README.md

 // The hard-coded password is for test purposes only!!!
 #define SECURITY        2

-Set MY_SSID to your network wifi name and set MY_PASSPHRASEto yoor chosen password.
+Set MY_SSID to your network wifi name and set MY_PASSPHRASE to yoor chosen password.
 ## Again this is work in progress.